Last Updated Date: 01/19/2020

 Faro - Luminari del Caffè - Rome, Italy

 As mentioned before, Italy is somewhat of a dead zone for third wave specialty coffee.
 However, there's a burgeoning movement in some of Italy's largest cities.
 Faro (which means lighthouse in Italian) was one we'd found online when searching for specialy coffee in Rome.
 We were pleasantly surprised to find a shop that roasted their own coffee and offered it as a pour over (with a few options for brewing method).
-We tried a natural Ethiopian and a washed Kenyan on V60, both of which were quite tasty.
+We tried a Natural-Process Ethiopian and a Washed-Process Kenyan on V60, both of which were quite tasty.
 We also enjoyed a great flat white (which as far as we could tell, wasn't listed on their menu).
 Our barista chatted with us a bit and mentioned a couple other coffee shops in Rome worth checking out, which brings us to…

 Pergamino Caffè - Rome, Italy

 Pergamino was recommended to us by the barista at Faro.
 Pergamino is a small, trendy coffee shop near the Vatican.
 Our barista, Julia (Giulia?), was very friendly and helpful.
 We spoke a bit about the tiny but growing third wave movement in Italy.
-She made us a great V60 pour over using a washed Kenyan, as well as a flat white.
+She made us a great V60 pour over using a Washed-Process Kenyan, as well as a flat white.
 Pergamino doesn't roast their own coffee as far as we can tell, but stocks specialty coffees from the other quality roasters in Italy as well as from a couple others in Europe (such as Nomad Roasters in Barcelona).
 Julia explained that most of their Italian customers come in for a simple espresso, and it's mostly tourists ordering pour over, though a few curious Italians have on occasion ordered one.
 It was a welcome refreshment after fighting our way through the nearby Vatican to see the Sistine Chapel.

 Tazze Pazze Caffetteria Gourmet - Genoa, Italy